Weekend Road Trip From Bangalore To Puttaparthi & Lepakshi

 Stone Shivalinga

 By the time we reached Puttaparthi i.e. around 10:00 AM, we were very hungry.
 After a bit of struggle to park the car, we went to the only decent looking place to have breakfast.
 Though there were a lot of Nepali restaurants around, none of them seemed inviting enough.
-Now, most of the guidebooks do not talk much about this place.
-Except that this is the place where Sathya Sai Baba lives.
-So we tried asking people about the things that we can see around.

 Puttaparthi Temple

-We went to the temple, where there is a huge hall with a very ornate roof and place where apparently Baba gives ‘darshan’ to people twice a day for 15 minutes each.
+We went to the temple, where there is a huge hall with a very ornate roof.
+This is the place where Baba gives ‘darshan’ to people twice a day for 15 minutes each.
 Apparently, you have to stand in a row for it for a few hours.
-Anyway, the objective with which we had gone was to see how these ‘Spiritual Gurus’ manage to create a complete ecosystem around them.
-Which is self-sustaining and mostly everything is done through voluntary action and contribution.
-The surroundings in Puttaparthi were not as appealing.
-It was like a normal small town on the outside.

 Institutions & Museum

-But it did have some huge educational institutes, including a medical college, all of which are run by Sai Baba and his devotees.
-Another important place that we were told that can be seen is a museum which is called ‘Chaitanya Jyoti’.
-The architecture of the building was very oriental with lots of red and gold color used.
-And typical structures that you find in Southeast Asia.
-The museum predictable was about the life and times of Sai Baba, with lots of his videos and multimedia stuff.
+The museum, predictably, was about the life and times of Sai Baba, with lots of his videos and multimedia presentations.
 He is depicted as one of the Avatars and hence called ‘Bhagwaan’.
 The guide will tell you how he is better than all the earlier Avatars.
 The whole concept is very similar to what I saw a few days back in ‘Akshardham’ in Gandhinagar.
-But this was on a much smaller scale.
+However, this is on a much smaller scale.

 The question that comes to mind after a visit to such places is, these people usually say that they are not affiliated with any religion.
-And draw all the good concepts from all religions.
+That they draw all the good concepts from all religions.
 But at the same time are they not trying to establish a religion of their own a la ‘Gautam Buddha’.

 Giant Nandi stone statue